anoorullah/CS-225-Final-Project/Graded/feedback/project_proposal.md

 # **Graph Algorithms**
 Given the OpenFlights datasets, we are interested in the BFS traversal.
 And our group will use the loaded graph from the dataset to implement the Dijkstra’s algorithm.

-## **1.Betweenness Centrality**
+## **1.PageRank**
-Betweenness Centrality Algorithm returns the shortest path between two points while going through a third point to get there.
+PageRank Algorithm returns the most popular airports within a route from the beginning and final destinations.
-Input: start airport, destination airport, landmark
+Input: start airport, destination airport
-Output: best path between the two airports
+Output: most popular airports within the route
-Runtime Complexity: O(n*m), where n is the size of the vertices and m is the size of the edges.
+Runtime Complexity: O(n+m), where n is the size of the vertices and m is the size of the edges.

 ## **2.Djikstra's Algorithm*
 Djikstra's Algorithm uses the distance between points and return the best path.
 The cost will be the distance.